 Once formulated, such a computational approach can be applied again and again.
 One no longer designs an object, but a process to generate objects.
-It is no longer necessary to successively refine a singular design, as one can work with many variants in parallel.
-These variants can be bred and cultivated into entire families of objects by combining and mutating their constituent process parameters.
+One can work with many parallel variants instead of refining a singular design.
+These variants can be bred and cultivated into entire families of objects by combining and mutating their process parameters.

 A computational approach enables architecture to be embedded with an extraordinary degree of information.
 Structure and surface can exhibit a hyper-resolution, with seemingly endless distinct formations.
 The processes can generate highly specific local conditions, while ensuring an overall coherency and continuity.
 As such, the resulting architecture does not lend itself to a visual reductionism.
 Rather, the procedures can devise truly surprising topographies and topologies that go far beyond what one could have traditionally conceived.

 Michael Hansmeyer is an architect and programmer who explores the use of algorithms and computation to generate architectural form.
 Recent projects include the Sixth Order installation of columns at the Gwangju Design Biennale, as well as the the design of full-scale 3D printed grotto for the 2013 Archilab exhibition.